vlang/vtl/README.md

 ### Install dependencies

-VNUM required VSL's OpenBLAS and LAPACKE wrappers.
+VNUM requires VSL's OpenBLAS and LAPACKE wrappers.
 If you wish you to use vnum without these, the `vnum.num` module will still function as normal.

 Follow this [install instructions](https://github.com/vlang/vsl#install-vsl-locally) at VSL docs in order to install VSL with all needed dependencies.